 \begin{dfn} \begin{enumerate} \item Assume $V,~W \in {\cal M}_{\cdot \times n}$. $V$ and $W$ are said to be vector equivalent, denoted by $V\lra W$, if there exist $\I_s$ and $\I_t$ such that

 \item The equivalence class of $V$ is denoted as

 \end{enumerate} \end{dfn}

 \begin{rem} \begin{enumerate} \item It is clear the equivalence defined by (\ref{6.4.3}) is left vector equivalence $\lra_{\ell}$.
 The right vector equivalence $\lra_r$ can be defined similarly.
-Moreover, the right vector equivalence class is denoted by $\lceil \cdot \rceil_r$. \item A matrix can be considered as a linear mapping, and correspondingly the matrix equivalence is considered.
+Moreover, the right vector equivalence class is denoted by $\lceil \cdot \rceil_r$. \item A matrix can be considered as a linear mapping, and correspondingly the M-equivalence is considered.
 A matrix can also be considered as a vector subspace generated by its columns.
-In this way its vector equivalence, defined by (\ref{6.4.3})-(\ref{6.4.4}), makes sense.
+In this way its V-equivalence, defined by (\ref{6.4.3})--(\ref{6.4.4}), makes sense.
 Denote the equivalence class as